Fitzy1293/redditsfinder/README.md

 # redditsfinder - A simple tool to analyze reddit users
 ![Alt text](images/readable.png "Optional Title")
-# The only argument is a reddit username. <br/> The goal of this program is ease of use and correctly grabbing every post.
+## The goal of this program is ease of use and correctly grabbing every post. <br/>

-# Installation

 ***Linux one line install*** \
 `wget -O - https://raw.githubusercontent.com/Fitzy1293/redditsfinder/master/install.sh | bash`

 ***Windows & Mac***\
-Copy and paste the code from push.py wherever you want.
+Copy and paste the code from push.py wherever you want. \
+To be able to use this without calling the python interpreter on Windows you could use a linux virtual machine, or even use get Ubuntu from the Windows store which is apparently possible.

 # How to use
 If you did the full linux install. `redditsfinder[redditUsername]` \